(Last Update: 16.5.2021)

 The Polish Orchid Society brings together orchid enthusiasts from all over the country.
 The organization has been established on 10th March, 2003 in Łódź (Poland).
 Currently, there are three local groups- in Łódź, Gdańsk (Pomeranian Group) and Warsaw, respectively.
 Our aim is to propagate the interest and knowledge concerning orchids, their cultivation and ecology.
 Our actions cover regular meetings of the local groups, lectures and workshops, participation in popular science events and orchid exhibitions, both national and foreign.
 Since November 2005, we annually publish the newsletter “Świat Storczyków”.
 It contains not only the descriptions of activity of our Society, reports from exhibitions, meetings and trips, but also includes articles about genera and species of orchids and methods of their cultivation.
 Since 2012 the bulletin gain a new editor in chief, Prof. Dr. Dariusz L. Szlachetko, who is the eminent polish orchideologist.

-So far, the Polish Orchid Society is the only member of the European Orchid Council (EOC) coming from Poland.
 We are very open for all kinds of cooperation with European orchid societies- please feel free to send us an email!

 Calçada do Tojal, 58 R/C D